More than 100 animals released into Colombian wild

 More than 163 animals have been released back into the Colombian wild.

-The 15 different species of wildlife were released to the Casanare province, after being seized and rehabilitated by authorities fighting wildlife trafficking.
+The 15 different species of wildlife were released in Casanare province, after being seized and rehabilitated by authorities fighting wildlife trafficking.